top of page

 APPROACH & METHODOLOGY

-For this project the team followed a design-thinking framework structured into three main phases
+I followed a hypothesis-driven product management approach, structured into three main phases

 • Prioritized insights to guide feature development

-• Created an interactive mockups to be tested during next phase prototype and tested different feature ideas
+• Created a prototype and tested different feature ideas

 • Created a structured launch plan and aligned with stakeholders